Joshua-Benfell/Team-6-AVC-2018/README.md

 - [ ] Michael: Finish Bulk of Quadrant 4 code
 - [ ] Josh, Michael: Tune everything before Wednesday and make sure it works
 - [ ] Josh: Update GitHub
+- [ ] Someone who has the time: Finish the CAD model of the robot in OnShape

 ## AVC Project Timetable
 Overall project plan